pravj/Programming-Collective-Intelligence/Exercise/Discovering Groups/Clustering/k-mean/README.md

 K-mean Clustering
 =================

-> This assignment apply the `K-mean clustering algorithm` on population density data of countries.
+> This assignment apply the `K-mean clustering algorithm` on population density data parameters of different countries.

 ### Description
 This assignment uses the `K-mean clustering algorithm` on provided [dataset](#dataset).
-Here the value of `k` is 3, which separate available countries into 3 different groups(clusters) according to their population density values.
+Here the value of `k` is 3, which separate available countries into 3 different groups(clusters) according to their position in area and population plane.

 ### Dataset
 Assignment uses `json` form data, containing object for each country having `country code`, `country name`, `population` and `area` as the parameters.